maxjost42/quarto-starter/README.md

 ```bash
 quarto check
 ```
-To see which tools from below you still need to install.
+To see which tools from below you still need to install (but no need to install them for the `test.qmd` notebook).

 ## rendering the test quarto notebook containing only python
 In this project there already exists a `test.qmd` File, which includes a basic plot and some Text, to check if your installation is working.
 But the following steps apply to your own new quarto notebooks as well.